williamaredal/LuxAI-S2/README.md

 [X]
 * TODO Convert move_bookings to a dictionary, as i think the number of times it is used justifies usage of this as opposed to an array.
 [X]
+* TODO Change light assistance bot power transfer to allow it to have 2 (or 3) power remaining, so it can evade heavy bots, while still being able to give a net positive power transfer to the mining heavy bot [X]

 ### Misc
 * TODO Update files in repo, or move agent files to new repo.
 Basically move from beta to season 2.